 One of the milestones in every relocation is finding a new watering hole.
-For some it’s one of the first things to do after unpacking some essential boxes and for good reason- it’s a great way to unwind and meet new people.
-Here are ten of the best places to quench your thirst and have some fun in Pittsburgh.
+For some, it’s one of the first things to do after unpacking some essential boxes and for good reason- it’s a great way to unwind and meet new people.
+Here are ten of the best places to quench your thirst and grab some drinks in Pittsburgh.

 If you’re a wine person, this is the place for you.
 A wide variety of imported and domestic wines are on offer, by the glass or by the bottle.
 The mixers have also come up with some refreshing wine cocktails, so if you’ve ever wondered what wine and coke would taste like when mixed- this is your chance to discover.